Skip to main content

 Disentangling the story of systemic change: how can we leverage hypotheses as an alternative to logframes?

-Presenter: Kecia Bertermann, n/a – Luminate
+Presenter: Kecia Bertermann, n/a (she/her/hers) – Luminate

 Presenter: Julia Coffman, n/a – Center for Evaluation Innovation